Consequences of anticoagulant treatment

 With any of the anticoagulant treatments, you should watch for small cuts and bumps because the bleeding is greater

-All patients suffering from VTE who receive an anticoagulant treatment have a risk of suffering a thrombosis or an embolism again or that this progresses, but the risk is much less if the treatment is applied.
+All patients suffering from venous thromboembolism (VTE) who receive an anticoagulant treatment have a risk of suffering a thrombosis or an embolism again or that this progresses, but the risk is much less if the treatment is applied.

 On the other hand, due to the treatment, the patient also runs the risk of bleeding.
 There may be slight bleeding (the gums when brushing teeth, bruising due to blows…), but sometimes the bleeding is severe (at gastrointestinal and brain level, or in other places).